Hyakumonogatari Kaidankai: History

 The exact origins of Hyakumonogatari Kaidankai are unknown.
 It is believed that it was first played amongst the samurai class as a test of courage.
 In Ogita Ansei's 1660 nursery tale "Otogi Monogatari", a version of Hyakumonogatari Kaidankai was described in which the narrative tells of several young samurai telling tales in the vein of the game.
 In the tale, as one samurai finished the one-hundredth tale, he began to extinguish the candle when suddenly he sees a giant gnarled hand descend upon him from above.
 While some of the samurai cowered in fear, a swipe of his sword revealed the hand to be merely the shadow of a spider.

 Summer is the traditionally-preferred season for playing the game.
-This is both because Obon (the Japanese festival of the dead) takes place in the summer as well as because of the Japanese folk belief that the shivers and goosebumps from being afraid have a cooling effect desired in the sweltering summer heat.
+This is both because Obon (the Japanese festival of the dead) takes place in the summer and because of the Japanese folk belief that the shivers and goosebumps from being afraid have a cooling effect desired in the sweltering summer heat.

 At first, the game was popular amongst the aristocratic warrior class, but it soon garnered favorable reputation amongst the working class peasants and town people.
 With a heightened interest in telling newer and original kaidan, people began scouring the countryside for tales of the mysterious, many of which combined a mixture of ghostly vengeance and elements of karma in Buddhism.

 A true popular phenomenon, the hype of Hyakumonogatari Kaidankai (combined with new printing technology) created a boom in the publication of kaidan-themed books collecting appropriate tales from every corner of Japan and China.
 In 1677, the first kaidan-shu was published.
 Known as Shokoku Hyakumonogatari (100 Tales of Many Countries) the book earned popularity for having been a compilation of tales from people residing in several countries, and who further claimed each tale was true.

 Later books in this genre also often used the term Hyakumonogatari in the title; the popularity of many of these tales continued long after the fad for the game had faded.